RoozbehSanaei/CameraCalibration/python/planar_calibration_language_notes.md

 ## Computed attribute wrapper (`@property`)
 - The code uses `@property` on a method in the intrinsics class so that later access looks like a field read, even though it runs a function.
-- In this file, reading something like `intr.K` triggers Python’s attribute lookup to call the property’s getter, which builds and returns the camera matrix from stored numeric fields.
+- In this file, reading something like `K.K` triggers Python’s attribute lookup to call the property’s getter, which builds and returns the camera matrix from stored numeric fields.
 - Overall benefit: the rest of the code can use a clean “field-like” access pattern for values that are actually computed.

 ## Formatted strings (f-strings)